-8.3.3 When severe weather occurs, the NMC maintains a close cooperation with the users in order to provide them with the most recent forecasts and to help them manage the potential crisis situation.
+8.3.4 When severe weather occurs, the NMC maintains a close cooperation with the users in order to provide them with the most recent forecasts and to help them manage the potential crisis situation.

-8.3.7 During severe weather events the NMC exchanges relevant information on warnings with participating NMHSs and RSMC.
+8.3.5 During severe weather events the NMC exchanges relevant information on warnings with participating NMHSs and Regional Centres.

-8.3.4 The NMC also informs the users when the severe event and its hazardous consequences are going to end.
+8.3.6 The NMC also informs the users when the severe event and its hazardous consequences are going to end.

-8.3.5 After the event the NMC collects the information about the consequences of the event from DMCPA services and prepares as soon as possible a report about the severe weather event (including efficiency of the NWP guidance, need for the warning, usefulness of the warning, leading time, seriousness of the consequences …).
+8.3.7 After the event the NMC collects the information about the consequences of the event from DMCPA services and prepares as soon as possible a report about the severe weather event (including efficiency of the NWP guidance, need for the warning, usefulness of the warning, lead-time, seriousness of the consequences …).
 NMC also archives the whole documentation (charts, bulletins, images …) about the event.

-8.3.6 The NMC elaborates a synthetic document reporting about the weather event containing a set of data ready to be used (according to an agreed format) and sends them to the RSMC.
+8.3.8 The NMC elaborates a synthetic document reporting about the weather event containing a set of data ready to be used (according to an agreed format) and sends them to the RSMC.

-8.3.7 The NMC implement a practical verification system for forecasts and warnings, including creating a baseline for measuring improvements over time.
+8.3.9 The NMC implements a practical verification system for forecasts and warnings, including creating a baseline for measuring improvements over time.

-8.3.8 The NMC provides RSMC and Global Centres with the feedback on NWP outputs and other guidance products.
+8.3.10 The NMC provides Regional and Global Centres with the feedback on NWP outputs and other guidance products.

-8.3.9 In order to optimize the efficiency of the procedures related to Public Weather Services and Disaster Risk Reduction activities to be implemented in collaboration with the users, it is desirable that the NMHSs:
+8.3.11 In order to optimize the efficiency of the procedures related to Public Weather Services and Disaster Risk Reduction activities to be implemented in collaboration with the users, it is desirable that the NMHSs: